BlockstreamResearch/bip-frost-dkg/README.md

 In summary, we aim for the following design goals:

-- **Standalone**: ChillDKG protocol is fully specified, requiring no pre-existing secure channels or a broadcast mechanism.
+- **Standalone**: ChillDKG is fully specified, requiring no pre-existing secure channels or a broadcast mechanism.
 - **Dishonest Majority**:  ChillDKG supports any threshold `t <= n` (including "dishonest majority" `t > n/2`).
 - **Flexibility**:  ChillDKG supports a wide range of scenarios, from those where the signing devices are owned and connected by a single individual, to scenarios where multiple owners manage the devices from distinct locations.
 - **Simple backups**: The capability of ChillDKG to recover from a static seed and public per-setup data impacts the user experience when backing up threshold-signature wallets.
 This can enhance the probability of having backups available, preventing users from losing access to their wallets.